andyLaurito92/books-summaries/c-programming-modern-approach/chapter1-introduction/chapter1.md

 - C is a low-level langauge: C provides access to machine-level concepts (bytes anda ddresses, for example) that other programming language try to hide.
 C also provides operations that correspond closely to a computer's built-in instructions, so that programs can be fast.
+- Efficiency: It's super fast :) Was meant to replace assembler
+- Portability: Thanks to be associated w/Unix
+- Integration w/UNIX

+Not so good things of C

+- C programs can be error-prone: flexibility comes w/a price

+## Some useful tools to use w/your C programs

+- lint: Linter for c
+- bound-checkers: Checking bounds when accessing memory
+- leak-finders: Finding memory leaks